Who funds KQED?Who funds KQED?

 KQED is committed to transparency regarding the funding of our organization.

 The KQED Board Gift Acceptance Policy states that “KQED represents the core values of public media: trust, fairness, integrity, and quality content.
 Our listeners and viewers depend on KQED for objective and accurate information.
 As stewards of public media, we have an obligation to avoid conflicts of interest, personal bias or undue influence.
 Accordingly, KQED will not accept any gift offered with the expectation of, or that raises the perception of, donor editorial influence.”

-We maintain a firewall between sponsorship activities and editorial functions.
-For example, corporate sponsorship appears on our airwaves and website in the form of short underwriting announcements between programs, podcasts and newscasts, and as promotional banners on kqed.org.
+Furthermore, we maintain a firewall between sponsorship activities and editorial functions.
+For example, corporate sponsors are acknowledged on our broadcast channels, website and digital platforms in the form of short underwriting announcements between programs, podcasts and newscasts, and as promotional banners on kqed.org and email newsletters.
 These brief identifying messages recognize businesses and organizations that provide financial support for KQED.
 Here’s how the firewall manifests:

 - The voices you hear announcing those sponsorship credits are those of our announcers/operators — never our journalists.

-- The content of underwriting credit announcements is crafted cooperatively by each underwriter and KQED corporate support staff that are not in an editorial capacity.
+- The content of underwriting credit announcements is crafted cooperatively by each underwriter and KQED corporate support staff who are not within any editorial capacity.

 As another example: KQED staff that work with our funders may not approach a reporter to ask about coverage of a funder.

 Further, KQED’s science journalists have regular meetings with many Bay Area science institutions, major universities and government agencies engaged in scientific research.
 At the inception of these meetings, KQED reiterates that we reserve the sole right to make decisions about story coverage and we offer no promise of coverage to any researcher or institution.